natcap/natural-capital-footprint-impact/README.md

 You may modify or replace this table, with the requirement that it must be in CSV format, and include the required `es_id`, `es_value_path` and `flag_threshold`, fields.
 This table must be modified if you are using your own service layers or changing the path location of the default layers.

+[Download a sample ecosystem service layer table here](https://drive.google.com/file/d/1PhYVhooe3iuJRks5cfLRCuV-E0oE5dCE/view?usp=drive_link), which can be used with the four service layers listed above.

 ## Installation

 Before installing `natural-capital-footprint-impact`, you must have already installed GDAL.
 We recommend using `conda` because it is the easiest way to install GDAL: